sequenceplanner/sequenceplanner/README.md

 # Sequence Planner
+Soon, Sequence Planner (SP) including some example will be located in this repository.
+Curretly the devlopment is located in https://github.com/sequenceplanner/sp-rust.

-This will soon be the home of the control infrastructure Sequence Planner (SP) for ROS2 written in rust.
-Currently SP is divided into multiple repositories that you can find under the sequenceplanner github organization.
+Sequence Planner is a control infrastructure for ROS2 written in rust.
+SP is used for deliberative automation including multiple robots and operators and is based on automated planning.

+We have also developed a ROS2 rust library, that you can find in https://github.com/sequenceplanner/r2r